What’s the difference between the Carolina Coop and the American Coop?

-The Carolina Coop has polycarbonate windows inserts that can be removed from outside the coop and muntins, that gives it a traditional window look.
+The Carolina Coop has polycarbonate windows has cantilevered windows with muntins, that gives it a traditional window look.

-The windows on the American Coop are also polycarbonate, but they are cantilevered to open as are the henhouse door inserts.
+The windows on the American Coop are also polycarbonate and cantilevered.
+The same is with the henhouse door inserts.

-The Carolina Coop has removable henhouse doors and the 2x4s are planed and trimmed.
+The Carolina Coop comes standard with board and batten style siding.
+It has removable henhouse doors and the 2x4s are planed and trimmed.
 The coop has three layers: frame, henhouse wall, and trim.

-This also allows for other coop options, such as board & batten, clapboard, or ship lap siding.
+This also allows for other coop options, such as clapboard or ship lap siding.